onestardao/WFGY/TensionUniverse/BlackHole/Q119_meaning_of_probability.md

 > 2. For typical or core scientific and everyday contexts, states `m` in `M_reg` that represent those contexts satisfy
 >
 >    ```txt
->    Tension_prob(m) <= epsilon_prob
+>    Tension_prob(m) ≤ epsilon_prob
 >    ```
 >
->    for a small threshold `epsilon_prob` that remains bounded as we refine the encoding or add more contexts.
+>    for a threshold `epsilon_prob` that lies in the low-tension bands defined by the TU Tension Scale Charter and remains bounded as we refine the encoding or add more contexts.

-Informally: a unified meaning of probability exists if we can find a stable hybrid encoding where typical uses do not generate persistent high tension under fair and fixed weights.
+Informally: a unified meaning of probability exists at the effective layer if we can find a stable hybrid encoding in `E_probMeaning` where typical uses do not generate persistent medium or high tension under fair and fixed weights.

 ### 4.3 Fragmentation or pluralism as persistent high tension

-Competing views claim that no single unified meaning is possible; instead, different notions of probability are fundamentally independent or even in conflict.
+Competing views claim that no single unified meaning is possible and that different notions of probability are fundamentally independent or even in conflict.
 At the effective layer, such failure of unification can be expressed as:

 > For every encoding in `E_probMeaning` and every way of assigning states to a sufficiently rich set of real-world probability practices, there exists a subset of contexts such that:
 >
 > ```txt
-> Tension_prob(m) >= delta_prob
+> Tension_prob(m) ≥ delta_prob
 > ```
 >
-> for some strictly positive `delta_prob` that cannot be reduced below that bound without:
+> for some strictly positive `delta_prob` that sits in the medium or high bands of the TU tension scale and that cannot be reduced below that band without:
+>

-* discarding some core contexts, or
+> * discarding some core contexts, or
-* changing weights in violation of the fairness constraint, or
+> * changing weights in violation of the fairness constraints, or
-* redefining labels in ways that no longer match their intended meaning.
+> * redefining labels in ways that no longer match their intended meaning.

-Informally: if every coherent attempt to unify the meanings runs into inescapable pockets of high tension, then probability meaning is fundamentally fragmented at the effective layer.
+Informally: if every coherent attempt to unify the meanings runs into inescapable pockets of medium or high tension, then probability meaning is fundamentally fragmented at the effective layer under the constraints of `E_probMeaning`.

 ---